Stay updated with the latest 18K, 22K, and 24K gold rates in Jalgaon. Track current gold prices, trends, and historical data on Bajaj Markets.

 ₹113,600 |

-Gold prices in Jalgaon continued their upward trend in February 2026, showing a moderate increase over the month.
-Both 22-karat and 24-karat gold witnessed price fluctuations, with the highest and lowest rates recorded between the 1st and 28th of February.
+Gold prices in Jalgaon showed a downward trend in March 2026, showing a moderate decrease over the month.
+Both 22 Karat and 24 Karat gold witnessed price fluctuations, with the highest and lowest rates recorded between the 1st and 31st of March showed below.

 The highest recorded price of gold during the month was on 25th February 2026: